 If you feel stressed, anxious, or tense, take a child's pose and when ready press up into downward facing dog- feel grounded, feel calm, feel strong.

 Be playful with your downward dog, especially in your first of the day, lift your heels and lower them, pedal your heels out, lift one leg and lower, bend your knees then straighten-explore what feels good today in your downward facing dog pose.

 Set an intention in your practice, and remind yourself of this in your downward facing dog pose.

 “My mission is to share kindness, make people laugh and smile.
 To help people.
 What's important in life is having and giving unconditional love, finding joy and happiness in the things I do and sharing that with others.
 I love to make people happy.
 It’s important to live each day the best way you can.
 Some days are hard work and some are wonderful.
 What is important is to keep moving forward whether very slowly one step at a time or at a great fast run.
 Just keep moving forward at the pace that you can manage.” - Kratu

-The Mindfulness Toolbox by HERE includes a daily activity and/or affirmation centred on weekly themes such as bravery and courage, positivity and resilience.
-There is also an opportunity to be a part of a weekly video chat for support and questions.
+The Mindfulness Toolbox by HERE includes a daily activity and/or affirmation centred on the theme you need help with most, such as bravery and courage, positivity and resilience.
+There is also an opportunity to be a part of a video chat for support and questions.